DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-server.md

 As long as you execute the `sudo python3 home.py` command in the `DBC-CloudCyberCafe/plotly/` directory of the project code, you can start the console program of the diskless service, and then enter `http://localhost:8050/` in the browser to access the console.
 Don't forget to replace `localhost` with the IP address of the diskless netboot server.

 After opening the diskless console in the browser, you need to fill in some settings on the `Setting` page.

+You can also use a packaged executable program to deploy a diskless console, see https://github.com/DeepBrainChain/DBC-CloudCyberCafe/releases .

 - Storage
   - Volume Group: Fill in the volume group created in the lvm2 step above.